 Broadway: Jitney (Tony-Best Revival; NY Drama Critics Award-Best Ensemble), The Crucible (Ivo van Hove, director), Race (David Mamet, writer/director).
 Ray has created roles in two Pulitzer Prize winning plays: Water By The Spoonful (by Quiara Algeria Hudes) and Between Riverside and Crazy (by Stephen Adly Guirgis), and has received an Obie for his performance in Volunteer Man at The Rattlestick Theater.
 Recently: Two Trains Running (Cincy/Milwaukee), The Year to Come (La Jolla), Artney Jackson (Williamstown).
 Also Fences and Jitney For August Wilson’s Century Cycle for NPR Radio.
 Recent Film and Television: Isn’t It Romantic, Trouble With the Curve, Shutter Island, “The Last O.G.,” “Blue Bloods,” “High Maintenance,” and “Law & Order.”

-Broadway: Lobby Hero (Second Stage at the Helen Hayes), John Guare’s Six Degrees of Separation (Barrymore), Joshua Harmon’s Significant Other (Booth).
-Select Off Broadway: Anna Jordan’s YEN, Simon Stephens’ Punk Rock (Obie award), Halley Feiffer’s A Funny Thing Happened On The Way To The Gynecologic Oncology Unit At Memorial Sloan Kettering Cancer Center Of New York City (MCC), Leslye Headland’s The Layover, Jon Robin Baitz’s The Substance of Fire, Paul Weitz’ Lonely I’m Not, Headland’s Bachelorette, Terrence McNally’s Some Men, Adam Bock’s Swimming In The Shallows (Second Stage), Headland’s Assistance, Bock’s A Small Fire (Drama Desk nomination), Bock’s The Drunken City (Playwrights Horizons), Tarell Alvin McCraney’s Choir Boy (MTC), Julia Jordan and Juliana Nash’s Murder Ballad (MTC and Union Square Theatre), Feiffer’s I’m Gonna Pray For You So Hard (Atlantic), Weitz’ Roulette (EST), Adam Rapp’s The Hallway Trilogy: Nursing (Rattlestick), Bert V. Royal’s Dog Sees God (Century Center), Jonathan Tolins’ The Last Sunday In June (Rattlestick and Century Center), Gina Gionfriddo’s US Drag (stageFARM), and several productions with The Play Company.
-London: Bock’s The Colby Sisters of Pittsburgh, PA (Tricycle).
-Select regional: McCraney’s Choir Boy (Ovation nomination), Bess Wohl’s Barcelona (Ovation nomination), Feiffer’s A Funny Thing Happened… (Geffen Playhouse), McCraney’s Choir Boy (NAACP and Suzi Bass awards) (Alliance), Guare’s Six Degrees of Separation (Old Globe), Richard Greenberg’s The Injured Party (South Coast Rep), McNally’s Unusual Acts of Devotion (La Jolla Playhouse), Christopher Durang’s Betty’s Summer Vacation (Bay Street), Wohl’s Touched, Michael Friedman and Daniel Goldstein’s Unknown Soldier, Tennessee Williams’ The Rose Tattoo, Feiffer’s Moscow, Moscow, Moscow, Moscow, Moscow, Moscow (Williamstown Theater Festival).
+Trip Cullman (Director) Broadway: Choir Boy (MTC), Lobby Hero (Second Stage), Six Degrees of Separation (Barrymore), Significant Other (Booth).
+Select Off Broadway: YEN, Punk Rock (Obie award), A Funny Thing Happened On The Way To The Gynecologic Oncology Unit At Memorial Sloan Kettering Cancer Center Of New York City (MCC); Days Of Rage, The Layover, The Substance of Fire, Lonely I’m Not, Bachelorette, Some Men, Swimming In The Shallows (Second Stage); The Pain Of My Belligerence, Assistance, A Small Fire (Drama Desk nomination), The Drunken City (Playwrights Horizons); Choir Boy (MTC); Murder Ballad (MTC and Union Square Theatre), The Mother, I’m Gonna Pray For You So Hard (Atlantic); Roulette (EST); The Hallway Trilogy: Nursing (Rattlestick); The Last Sunday In June (Rattlestick and Century Center); Dog Sees God (Century Center); US Drag (stageFARM); and several productions with The Play Company.
+London: The Colby Sisters of Pittsburgh, PA (Tricycle).
+Select regional: Geffen, Alliance, Old Globe, La Jolla Playhouse, South Coast Rep, Bay Street, Williamstown Theater Festival.

 scenic design by MARK WENDLAND